ringcentral/rc-unified-crm-extension/docs/developers/quick-start.md

 	```

 	Edit `.env` and set `APP_SERVER` equal to your personalized ngrok URL above.

+4. Edit test CRM config file in the `rc-unified-crm-extension/server/src/adapters/testCRM` directory

+	Change `serverUrl` in `config.json` to `https://xxxx.ngrok.app`

-4. Start your server from the `rc-unified-crm-extension/server` directory
+5. Start your server from the `rc-unified-crm-extension/server` directory

     ```
 	npm run start